rinajhinjhina/rohanfaiyaz/content/_index.md

 ### Hi, welcome to my blog

-My name is Rohan, and I am full stack developer situated in Dhaka, Bangladesh working currently with React, Gatsby, Node.js and GraphQL.
-I love web technologies and I love sharing what I learn.
+Hi!
+My name is Rohan Faiyaz Khan and I am a web developer working out of Dhaka, Bangladesh.
+I am currently working for [Xen Works](https://xen.works) as a Frontend Web Developer where I work with React and Typescript.

-This is where I post about various things I am learning or experimenting with.
-I believe the best time to write about a topic is when learning it.
-Feel free to browse around or get in touch!
+I am passionate about my craft as a web developer and in free time I experiment with a lot things including Svelte, Sapper, TailwindCSS and backend development.
+I blog about the things I learn in order to create a self-reference and to share the lessons I learned along the way.